-The agenda of each upcoming meeting with draft minutes of the prior meeting will be made available to all council members at least one week in advance, will be posted on the school website and made available in the main office.
-The agenda will include the date, time and location of the meeting.
+The agenda of each upcoming meeting, with draft minutes of the prior meeting, will be made available to all council members at least one week in advance, and will be posted on the school website.
+The agenda will include the date, time and location of the meeting, and any proposed action items.

-Minutes will be kept of all meetings, prepared in draft format for approval at the next scheduled meeting.
+Written minutes will be kept of all meetings, prepared in draft format for approval at the next scheduled meeting.
+Approved minutes will be retained for three years.

 The council will prepare a timeline for the school year that includes due dates for all required reporting and other activities/tasks that the council agrees to assume or participate in.
 The timeline will assist in preparation of agendas to be sure the council accomplishes their work in a timely manner.

-The council consists of the principal, 1 school employee is elected in odd years, and 4 parent members, half of whom are elected in even years and half in odd years.
-In the event there is a tie vote in an election, the principal shall flip a coin to determine the outcome.
+The council consists of the principal, 1 school employee(s) who is elected in even years, and 1 parent member who is elected in even years, 2 parent members who are elected in odd years.

-The chair conducts the meetings makes assignments and requests reports on assignments.
+The chair conducts the meetings, makes assignments and requests reports on assignments.
 In the absence of the chair the vice-chair shall conduct meetings.

 The council must have a quorum to vote.
-A quorum is equal to a majority of council members.
+A quorum is a majority of council members.